 Business Coaching – Confidence and Positive Change

 I develop confidence in your employees so that they can deal with different challenges.
-I work with them so that they begin to view change positively.
-I may also discuss other issues in their lives as these are often linked to how an employee performs at work.
+Working with them so that they begin to view change positively, I may also discuss other issues in their lives as these are often linked to how an employee performs at work.

 Coaching could lead an employee to pursue a path which fits more closely with their own personal ambitions.
 This may mean they leave your organisation but this would benefit both the employee and your business in the long-term.
 The employee follows their goals; it provides an opportunity for the organisation to recruit a better fit for its own needs.